Dr. Tenley E. Albright Academic Center

-The Club Library and Academic Center serves as a student study center during the weekdays and as an all-purpose study and work center for students and adults alike during the evenings and weekends.
+During the weekdays, the Dr. Tenley E. Albright Academic Center serves as an academic study center within the Club’s library on the facility’s mezzanine.
 A space free from distractions, our members participating in a remote-learning program can use the space to participate in their study program of choice, and our other skaters can use the space for academic study before, between or after skating sessions.
 The Club will provide on-site supervision during established weekdays, with both a morning and early afternoon 3-hour time block.
 Members must pre-register to use the Academic Center unless it is after hours or on the weekends.
 Registration preference will be given to athletes pursuing a full-time, remote-learning program.

 There will be two academic blocks each weekday (Monday-Friday)*